The fiber arts division is located upstairs in the Main Pavilion and is co-chaired by Naomi Royle and Kathleen

 Bau-Madsen.
 The goal of the fiber division is to recognize and appreciate the unique qualities and characteristics of various natural fibers and encourage artistic and craft disciplines which utilize these fibers.
-Lace is the 2017 OFFF celebrated handcraft while pygora fiber is the celebrated fiber.
+Felt is the 2018 OFFF celebrated handcraft Jacob wool is the celebrated fiber.

 Come visit the fiber division and view these fun and educational displays and demonstrations: